malramsay64/phd-thesis/02_Methods/Crystal_Detection.md

 ## Classification Algorithm

-The algorithm I have chosen for the classification is the K-Nearest Neighbours (KNN) as implemented in scikit-learn [@Pedregosa2012] with with `sklearn.neighbors.KNeighborsClassifier` function.
+The algorithm I have chosen for the classification is the K-Nearest Neighbours (KNN) as implemented in scikit-learn [@Pedregosa2012] as `sklearn.neighbors.KNeighborsClassifier`.
 I am using all default values, which means K=5.
 To perform classification, the KNN algorithm finds the K points in the training dataset which are closest to the new value, returning the most common class for the new value.